nacholee748/ml2-mlops-monograph/README.md

 }
 ```

-**monographTraining/**: an API is being made available on demand, and the model to be trained, the version, and the size of the data to be tested can be invoked.
+**TRAININT [./monographTraining/]**: an API is being made available on demand, and the model to be trained, the version, and the size of the data to be tested can be invoked.

 ```linux
 cd monographTraining